Many people will tell you that Ronaldinho’s sharp decline was linked to the Brazilian’s love of a good night out.

 His PSG team-mates claimed he only trained one day a week while he reportedly greeted Lionel Messi ahead of the Argentinian’s first training session having steamed in straight from a night out.

 So when Ronaldinho turned Man United down to join Barcelona from PSG in a £21million deal you’d think the Catalans would have been doing everything they could to limit his late night escapades.

-Which makes it all the more remarkable that Ronaldinho’s home debut kicked off at 12.05am, in front of 80,237 fans packed into the Nou Camp.
+All the more remarkable, then, that Ronaldinho’s home debut kicked off at 12.05am, in front of 80,237 fans packed into the Nou Camp.